San Pedro Teozacoalco

-San Pedro Teozacoalco is a town and municipality in Oaxaca, in south-western Mexico.
+San Pedro Teozacoalco (Chiyocanu, 'Great Altar') is a town and municipality in Oaxaca, in south-western Mexico.
 It is part of the Nochixtlán District in the southeast of the Mixteca Region.

 Population

 As of 2005, the municipality had a total population of 1,298, of which only 13 spoke a native language other than Spanish.

+History

+Before Spanish colonization, Teozacoalco was a notable city-state of the Mixtec culture, often associated politically with nearby Tilantongo.
+It was conquered by Moctezuma II, thereafter becoming the capital of a strategic province which stretched to the southwest as far as Zenzontepec.
+It paid tribute of greenstone, feathers and mantas.
+It was home to an Aztec garrison, for which it provided maize, beans, chia and cotton.